apnordin/factorial/README.md

-This is a Node CLI that I created to quickly practice recursive code.
+This is a small Node CLI that I created to quickly practice recursive code.
 To run, just install inquirer with `npm i` and then run `node index`.

 First, you will be prompted to either `Calculate a factorial` or `Calculate the number at a certain position of the Fibonacci sequence`.